-Philo takes part in a bare knuckle fight - as he does - to make some more money than he can earn from his car repair business.
-He decides to retire from fighting, but when the Mafia come along and arrange another fight, he is pushed into it.
-A motorcycle gang and an orangutan called Clyde all add to the 'fun'.Written by
+Philo Beddoe (Clint Eastwood) takes part in a bare knuckle fight, as he does, to make some more money than he can earn from his car repair business.
+He decides to retire from fighting, but when the Mafia comes along and arranges another fight, he is pushed into it.
+A motorcycle gang and an orangutan called Clyde (C.J. the Orangutan) all add to the "fun".Written by

 Colin Tinto <email@example.com>